petschni/pimatic/README.md

 ## Run the image
-The image uses a  ```config.json ``` file that is located outside of the docker container.
+The image uses a  ```config file ``` file that is located outside of the docker container.
 You can either use one from your local installation or the standard one.

+Note: The name of the config file must be ```config-json-pimatic.json```

 Use the following  ```run ``` command to run the container: